ZCHAnalytics/GeoPandas/README.md

 ---

 ### Notes on the Updates:
+Update 4 February 2025
+- Added folders for merged datasets.
+- Updated databse scheme to include `origin_crs` and `destination_crs`.
+- Corrected delay calculation logic in the ETL process to handle next-day arrivals properly.

-Update 3 February 2024@
+Update 3 February 2025
-- **Project Structure:**
-  The structure now includes updated names and descriptions reflecting the new database fields and the adjusted ETL process.

-- **Database Schema:**
-  The Data Model section now includes `non_adjusted_date` (storing the original API date) alongside `run_date` (the adjusted date).

-- **ETL Process:**
+- Revised project structureto include updated names and descriptions.
+- Enhanced ETL process to automatically adjust dates for next-day arrivals.

 The "Running the Train API & Data Pipeline" section notes that the project automatically processes data (including date adjustments for next-day arrivals).